Skip to main content

 The idea of an assistive listening device

 The single most important assistive device for people with hearing loss has been, still is and will be for the foreseeable future the hearing aid.
 But the hearing aid alone, how digital, high-tech and nice looking it might be, is not a sufficient tool for better hearing in every place and at every time.
 Sometimes it’s just not enough.
 When the hearing aid is insufficient the user gets alienated and cut-off of the social setting.
-To be unable to take part in the social interaction between people is a debilitating experience and it tends to make people feel alone and unhappy.
+To be unable to take part in the social interaction between people is a debilitating experience and it tends to make people feel isolated.

 The idea of an assistive listening device is to assist whenever the hearing aid is not sufficient.
 In many cases the only way to increase speech intelligibility is to cut the distance between the sound source and the listener and at the same time reduce the present noise.
-This can basically be achieved with the use of three different techniques – hearing loop, radio (FM) or infrared (IR) systems.

 Why is the hearing loop system the best solution?